migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L13.md

 **RECAP - How to know God’s will:**

-1\.
-Be filled with the Spirit of God
+1. Be filled with the Spirit of God

-2\.
-Obedient to The Word of God – Scripture
+2. Obedient to The Word of God – Scripture

-3\.
-Our desire must be one of willingness to seek God and to do His will
+3. Our desire must be one of willingness to seek God and to do His will

-4\.
-Have a desire to be Sanctified
+4. Have a desire to be Sanctified

-5\.
-Focus on things above
+5. Focus on things above

-6\.
-Seek wisdom
+6. Seek wisdom

-7\.
-Seek Godly counsel
+7. Seek Godly counsel

-**If all of the above are in place then … Follow the desires of your heart!**
+heart!**

-**III.
-COMPARISON OF GOD'S SOVEREIGN WILL AND GOD'S COMMANDED WILL**
+## III.
+COMPARISON OF GOD'S SOVEREIGN WILL AND GOD'S COMMANDED WILL

 A. LESSON - Table, page 88, bottom

-1\.
-Sovereign: Study God's actions in history
+1. Sovereign: Study God's actions in history

 Commanded: Read the Bible

-2\.
-Sovereign: Cannot be resisted - is always for your good!
+2. Sovereign: Cannot be resisted - is always for your good!

 Commanded: Can be disobeyed - your choice

-3\.
-Sovereign: Both good and evil - all of history
+3. Sovereign: Both good and evil - all of history

 Commanded: Only good

-4\.
-Sovereign: Comprehensive - all of history
+4. Sovereign: Comprehensive - all of history

 Commanded: Specific - laws, etc.

-5\.
-Sovereign: We cannot know
+5. Sovereign: We cannot know

 Commanded: We are commanded to know!